psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 p366

 THE SIN-EATER IN WALES.
 Cardiff April 27, 1996.

-Mr. J. P. Owen, writing under the above heading in the ACADEMY of April 25, seems to have mistaken the true meaning and etymology of abeilon, a term used in the neighbourhood of Llandilo, in Carmarthenshire.
-The a, prob- ably, as Mr. Owen suggests, represents the article ; but the word is composed of y bylon or y mylon, literally ‘‘edges” or ‘‘ margins,” and then ‘‘ perquisites” or “‘ gifts.”
-The bylon of which Miss Beall speaks were the customary perquisites given in the neighbourhood of Llandefeisant, and are still in vogue in some parts of Wales.
+Mr. J. P. Owen, writing under the above heading in the ACADEMY of April 25, seems to have mistaken the true meaning and etymology of *abeilon*, a term used in the neighbourhood of Llandilo, in Carmarthenshire.
+The *a*, probably, as Mr. Owen suggests, represents the article ; but the word is composed of *y bylon* or *y mylon*, literally "edges" or "margins," and then "perquisites" or "gifts."
+The *bylon* of which Miss Beall speaks were the customary perquisites given in the neighbourhood of Llandefeisant, and are still in vogue in some parts of Wales.
 The term is used in other parts of Carmarthenshire, and also in North Wales.
-It is the plural form of byl or myl, ‘ side,” ‘* edge,” or ‘‘ margin,’ and still heard in the phrase hyd y fyl, ‘‘to the brim,” or “ brimful.”
+It is the plural form of *byl* or *myl*, "side," "edge," or "margin," and still heard in the phrase *hyd y fyl*, "to the brim," or "brimful."
 It is a good word, and should have found place in every Welsh dictionary ; and it is somewhat strange that Chancellor Silvan Evans has not included it in his great work.
-Both forms, bylon and mylon, are heard in the neighbour- hood of Newcastle Emlyn, a locality with which the Chancellor is well acquainted.
+Both forms, *bylon* and *mylon*, are heard in the neighbourhood of Newcastle Emlyn, a locality with which the Chancellor is well acquainted.
-W. Erie Evans.
+W. Eilir Evans.

 ---